TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Summary and conclusion

-In this study, two teams independently modelled the lens system \lensname\ from 3-band \textit{HST} imaging using two different software programs: \textsc{lenstronomy} and \textsc{glee}.
-Two families of models were specified as baseline models before performing the modelling -- one family with power-law ellipsoidal mass distribution and the other family with a two-component mass distribution separately accounting for the dark and baryonic components.
-The baseline settings were pre-specified to allow fair comparison between the modelling results.
-Individual teams were allowed to improve upon the baseline settings as they deem appropriate, for example, choice of priors, numerical settings specific to the software program being used.
-Both modelling procedures were carried out blindly from each other's results.
-The models were unblinded on October 22, 2021 after internal review \ajsiv{by scientists from the TDCOSMO collaboration not directly involved with either modeling team}, and no further modifications in the lens models were performed.
+In this study two teams independently modelled the lens system \lensname\ from three-band HST imaging using two different software programs: \textsc{lenstronomy} and \textsc{glee}.
+Two families of models were specified as baseline models before the modelling was performed -- one family with a power-law ellipsoidal mass distribution and the other family with a two-component mass distribution that accounts for the dark and baryonic components separately.
+The baseline settings were pre-specified to allow a fair comparison between the modelling results.
+Individual teams were allowed to improve upon the baseline settings as they deemed appropriate, for example the choice of priors and the numerical settings specific to the software program being used.
+The two modelling procedures were carried out blindly with regards to the other team.
+The models were un-blinded on October 22, 2021, after an internal review \ajsiv{by scientists from the TDCOSMO collaboration not directly involved with either modelling team}, and no further modifications to the lens models were performed.
 The predicted Fermat potential differences from both teams were combined with the observed kinematics data and estimated external convergence to predict the time delays between the three image pairs.
 A future study will infer the Hubble constant by comparing the predicted time delays with the observed ones from ongoing monitoring campaigns.
-We investigate the observed systematic differences between the model outputs from the two teams and identify that \kw{differences in} the reconstructed PSF is the dominant source of systematic differences.
+We investigated the observed systematic differences between the model outputs from the two teams and identify that \kw{differences in} the reconstructed PSF are the dominant source of systematic differences.
 The main results of this study are as follows: \begin{itemize} \item The final predicted time delays from \textsc{lenstronomy} are: $\Delta t_{ \rm AB } = -5.0^{ +0.2 }_{ -0.2 }$ d, $\Delta t_{ \rm AC } = -10.0^{ +0.4 }_{ -0.3 }$ d, and $\Delta t_{ \rm AD } = -24.2^{ +1.0 }_{ -0.7 }$ d; and the ones from \textsc{glee} are: $\Delta t_{ \rm AB } = -4.4^{ +0.4 }_{ -0.5}$ d, $\Delta t_{ \rm AC } = -9.4^{ +0.7 }_{ -0.8 }$ d, and $\Delta t_{ \rm AD } = -23.0^{ +1.8 }_{ -2.4 }$ d.
-These values assume the flat \lcdm\ cosmology with $H_0 = 70$ km s$^{-1}$ Mpc$^{-1}$, and $\Omega_{\rm m} = 0.3$.
-The negative value of $\Delta t_{\rm AB}$, for example, signifies that image B lags image A. \ajsiii{This system is currently being monitored under the COSMOGRAIL program to measure the time delays \citep{Eigenbrod05}}. \ajsiv{Once the time delays are measured, the mutual agreement between the predicted values will result in a mutually consistent inference of the Hubble constant.}
+These values assume a flat \lcdm\ cosmology with $H_0 = 70$ km s$^{-1}$ Mpc$^{-1}$ and $\Omega_{\rm m} = 0.3$.
+The negative value of $\Delta t_{\rm AB}$, for example, signifies that image B lags image A. \ajsiii{This system is currently being monitored under the COSMOGRAIL programme to measure the time delays \citep{Eigenbrod05}}. \ajsiv{Once the time delays are measured, the mutual agreement between the predicted values will result in a mutually consistent inference of the Hubble constant.}